udacity/create-your-own-adventure/english/hands/door/door.md

 Finally, the marshmallows start to melt down and you see a beautiful beach with two moons in the sky.
 You have travel through space and time without knowing it!

+You open a door and there is an infinite, black abyss that sucks you in.
+You twist and contort out of control.
+Your clothes fly off and you let out a scream!